Components of a Social Media Report

 These takeaways can be provided in writing (in a simple email) or verbally during a meeting.
 Regardless of how the information is presented, you’ll want to be able to provide some insight into the numbers instead of just giving the raw data.
 Be able to answer questions such as:

 - What content is getting you closer to your goals?

 - Are your social media efforts getting you closer to your goal or further away?

-- Are there additional goals you should be setting surrounding your social media accounts?
+- Are there other goals you should be setting surrounding your social media accounts?

-- How can you use the posts that are popular to continue on an upward trend?
+- How can you use the popular posts to continue on an upward trend?

 - Should you be on other social media platforms?

-- Should you remove your presence from a certain platform?
+- Should you remove your presence from a specific platform?